‘Game of Thrones’ Prequel A Possibility According to HBO Executive

 - ‘The Walking Dead’ News: Robert Kirkman Says TV Show Won’t Influence Comic’s Ending

-While Bloys said that there is no pressure to create a Game of Thrones prequel series, he did say that they are still considering it and will have discussions about the merits of such an endeavor, as well as the reasons not to undertake the production.
+While Bloys stated that there is no pressure to create a Game of Thrones prequel series, he did say that they are still considering it and will have discussions about the merits of such an endeavor, as well as the reasons not to undertake the production.

 “It’s such a big property we would be foolish not to explore it, but it’s a pretty high bar.
 We’ll take some shots at it.
 I’m not going to do it just to do it.
 It has to feel very special.
 I would rather have no sequel and leave it as-is then have something we rushed out.”

-HBO reported that Game of Thrones Season 7 will debut on June 25, 2017, on HBO.
+HBO reported that Game of Thrones Season 7 would debut on June 25, 2017, on HBO.

 [Featured Image by HBO]